dmitribodiu/90-days-challenge/architecture.md

 spend on expensive encapsulating details.

 1. Speculative design
-    Speculative design is a variation on trying to encapsulate the nature of the business When taken to the extreme, you run the risk of trying to encapsulate anything and everywhere, you get some kind of paranoia : "everything can change".
+    Is a variation on trying to encapsulate the `nature` of the business When taken to the extreme, you run the risk of trying to encapsulate anything and everywhere, you get some kind of paranoia : "everything can change".
     Your design will have numerous building blocks, a `clear sign of a bad design`.